Bilal Maqsood: Painting

 Before seriously pursuing a career in music he was a painter, having his paintings exhibited at the Pakistan American Cultural Center in Karachi while he was still a student at the Indus Valley School of Art & Architecture.

 Since the end of Strings he's spending time on painting again, involving his son Mikael Maqsood in the process as well.

 UNICEF

-He has been a UNICEF Goodwill Ambassador for Pakistan since September 2005.
+As part of Strings, he was a UNICEF Goodwill Ambassador for HIV/AIDS in Pakistan in from September 2005 to 2006.

+Pakistan Idol

+He was among the judges of the reality singing competition show Pakistan Idol's season 2.